kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

 profile
-        when used in connection with block groups refers to the allocation strategy and constraints, see the section *PROFILES* for more details
+        when used in connection with block groups refers to the allocation strategy and constraints, see the section :ref:`PROFILES<man-mkfs-profiles>` for more details

+.. _man-mkfs-profiles:

 PROFILES
 --------